Dyck tilings, increasing trees, descents, and inversions

-\begin{proof}[\full{Proof} of \tref{descents}] Immediate from \tref{extension/tiling} and \tref{des/dis}. \end{proof} } \full{Next we compare the growth of the perfect matching $\match(p_1,\dots,p_n)$ with the Dyck tilings $\DTs(p_1,\dots,p_n)$ and $\DTr(p_1,\dots,p_n)$.
+Next we compare the growth of the perfect matching $\match(p_1,\dots,p_n)$ with the Dyck tilings $\DTs(p_1,\dots,p_n)$ and $\DTr(p_1,\dots,p_n)$.
 The shape of a perfect matching of $\{1,\dots,2n\}$ is the Dyck path of order $n$ which has an up-step at the location of the smaller item in each pair, and a down-step at the location of the larger items.
 For each pair $(a,b)$ of the matching, we can record the number of other pairs $(c,d)$ which nest it, i.e., for which $c<a<b<d$.
 If we record these nesting numbers on the down-steps of the Dyck path, the resulting labeled Dyck path is called an \textbf{\textit{histoire d'Hermite}}, and the perfect matching can be recovered from it.
 The down-steps can also be labeled according to crossings, i.e., the number of other pairs $(c,d)$ for which $a<c<b<d$, but for our purposes it is more convenient to work with nestings, and to record the nesting numbers on the up steps of the Dyck path.

-Kim \cite{kim} and Konvalinka showed how to transform a cover-inclusive Dyck tiling into an \textit{histoire d'Hermite}, which we illustrate in \fref{growth-hermite} without defining formally.
+Kim \cite{kim} and Konvalinka showed how to transform a cover-inclusive Dyck tiling into an \textit{histoire d'Hermite}, which we illustrate in \fref{growth-hermite} without defining it formally.
 Each number on the up step counts the number of tiles of the tiling which are encountered by the exploration process of gray paths (shown in \fref{growth-hermite}), and each tile is encountered exactly once.